Requesting an amendment to a death record through the informant

 The informant is the person who provided information about the deceased person to the funeral home so that the death record could be filed.

-If you are the informant, you may request an amendment by submitting a notarized statement to a state or local registrar, which states that you are the informant named on the original documentation of death, that the requested amendment is accurate, and that you are requesting the death record to be amended.
+If you are the informant, you may request an amendment by submitting a notarized statement to the Office of Vital Records or a county vital records office, which states that you are the informant named on the original documentation of death, that the requested amendment is accurate, and that you are requesting the death record to be amended.
 There is a $40 fee for the amendment as required by Minnesota Statutes, section 144.226.